Raghu711p/ragponam-ATLAS/Project/Project/docs/uml/README.md

-# Student Evaluator System - UML Diagrams
+# E-Learning Platform with Auto Evaluation - UML Diagrams

-This directory contains comprehensive UML diagrams for the Student Evaluator System using PlantUML syntax.
+This directory contains comprehensive UML diagrams for the E-Learning Platform with Auto Evaluation using PlantUML syntax.

 ## 📁 Diagram Files